Types of antennas | Antenna Types in wireless communication

-This page covers various types of antenna used for wireless communication.
-Antenna types include horn antenna, parabolic antenna, helical antenna, slot antenna, dielectric antenna, patch antenna, phased array antenna, dipole antenna, directional antenna, folded dipole antenna, ground plane antenna, YAGI antenna, Log periodic antenna etc.
+This page covers different types of antennas used in wireless communication.
+The basics and types of antennas include horn antenna, parabolic antenna, helical antenna, slot antenna, dielectric antenna, patch antenna, phased array antenna, dipole antenna, directional antenna, folded dipole antenna, ground plane antenna, YAGI antenna, Log periodic antenna etc.

 Horn antenna is regarded as flared waveguide.
 It can work more efficiently along with parabolic reflector as found in dish antenna.
 Horn antenna is used in satellite/microwave applications.